Siege of Cádiz: Siege

 The terrain surrounding the strong fortifications of Cádiz proved difficult for the French to attack, and the French also suffered from a lack of supplies, particularly ammunition, and from continuous guerrilla raiding parties attacking the rear of their siege lines and their internal communications with Andalusia.
 On many occasions, the French were forced to send escorts of 150–200 men to guard couriers and supply convoys in the hinterland.
 So great were the difficulties that one historian judges that:

 The French siege of Cadiz was largely illusory.
 There was no real hope that they would ever take the place.
 Far more real was the siege of the French army in Andalusia.
 Spanish forces from the mountains of Murcia constantly harried the eastern part of the province.
 They were frequently defeated but always reformed.
 A ragged army under General Ballesteros usually operated within Andalusia itself.
 Soult repeatedly sent columns against it.
 It always escaped ...
 French dominion was secure only in the plains of the Guadalquivir and in Seville.

 French reinforcements continued to arrive through to 20 April, and the capture of an outer Spanish fort guarding the road through to the Puerto Real helped to facilitate the arrival of these forces.
 This captured fort also provided the French with a vantage point from which to shell ships coming in and out of the besieged Spanish port.

 During 1811, Victor's force was continually diminished by requests for reinforcement from Soult to aid his siege of Badajoz.
-This reduction in men, which brought the French numbers down to between 20,000–15,000, encouraged the defenders of Cádiz to attempt a breakout.
+This reduction in men, which brought the French numbers down to between 20,000 and 15,000, encouraged the defenders of Cádiz to attempt a breakout.
 A sortie of 4,000 Spanish troops, under the command of General José de Zayas, was arranged in conjunction with the arrival of an Anglo-Spanish relief army of around 16,000 troops that landed 50 mi south in Tarifa.
 This Anglo-Spanish force was under the overall command of Spanish General Manuel Lapeña, with the British contingent being led by Lieutenant-General Sir Thomas Graham.
 On 21 February 1811, the force set sail for Tarifa, and eventually landed at Algeciras on 23 February.
 Eventually marching towards Cádiz on 28 February, the force met a detachment of two French divisions under Victor at Barrosa.
 The battle was a tactical victory for the Coalition force, with a French regimental eagle captured, but it was strategically indecisive.

 Smaller sorties of 2,000–3,000 men continued to operate out of Cádiz from April to August 1811.
 On 26 October, British naval gunboats from Gibraltar destroyed French positions at St. Mary's, killing French artillery commander Alexandre-Antoine Hureau de Sénarmont.
 An attempt by Victor to crush the small Anglo-Spanish garrison at Tarifa over the winter of 1811–1812 was frustrated by torrential rains and an obstinate defence, marking an end to French operations against the city's outer works.